SimonMoitie/Wonky-Piano/Code/README.md

 The Wonky Piano should now have all of the necessary requirements to run on the Raspberry Pi.

-## Connecting To The EscapeHub
+## Connecting To The Escape Hub

-To run the Wonky Piano from the EscapeHub server using Docker, the necessary requirements need to be installed.
+To run the Wonky Piano from the Escape Hub server using Docker, the necessary requirements need to be installed first.
 To install the requirements, type into the terminal window:
 ```bash
 sudo pip install -r /home/pi/Code/client/requirements.txt
 ```
-This should now enable the Wonky Piano to visible on the EscapeHub when the sm-client-rt.py is run.
+This should now enable the Wonky Piano to be visible on the Escape Hub when the sm-client-rt.py is run.
-In the sm-client-rt.py file, the address used to connect to the EscapeHub is set on line 24:
+In the sm-client-rt.py file, the address used to connect to the Escape Hub is set on line 24:
 ```python
 huburi = "ws://192.168.0.2:8000/connect" # URI of the EscapeHub WS service
 ```
-The 192.168.0.2 can be changed to the IP address of any machine hosting the Docker EscapeHub container.
+The 192.168.0.2 can be changed to the IP address of any machine hosting the Docker Escape Hub container.

 ## Running At Boot
 The Wonky Piano software will need to be run at boot to ensure it starts automatically when the Raspberry Pi is turned on.

 ### rc.local
-Before starting the sm-client-rt.py file, Timidity needs to be running in the background already.
+Before starting the sm-client-rt.py file, Timidity++ needs to be running in the background already.
 To access the rc.local file type into the terminal window:
 ```bash
 sudo nano /etc/rc.local